All clubs meet after school unless otherwise noted.

 A “pay it forward” type of attitude can go a long way.
-This community service, character building club is based on the ideas of Rachel Scott, a victim in these Columbine tragedy.
-All middle school students will be given exposure to what Friends of Rachel will be involved in an can sign up to help.
-Activities include the Warrior Walk, coat drive, preparing food for Shelters of Saratoga, etc.
+This community service, character-building club is based on the ideas of Rachel Scott, a victim of the Columbine tragedy.
+All middle school students will be given exposure to what Friends of Rachel will be involved in and can sign up to help.
+Activities include the Warrior Walk, coat drive, preparing food for Shelters of Saratoga, and more.

 Students will play a number of different games, one of which will be the Pokemon Trading Card game.
 Students build decks around their favorite Pokemon character and then play against each other.
 They will send their Pokemon into battle to prove who is the best Pokemon trainer.
 Please note: space is limited.

 This club provides a quiet place to work independently on homework after school.
 Some teacher support will be given if needed.
 The program meets Monday, Tuesday and Thursday each week.

 Looking to be active but don’t know where to go?
 Come join after-school intramurals!
 This program is open to sixth, seventh, and eighth grade students who do not play a modified sport.
 Activities include soccer, basketball, volleyball, flag football, baseball/softball, ultimate frisbee and more.
 The program meets once a week until the middle of January from 2:25-3:15 p.m.
 Specific dates will be announced.

 LEGO Robotics Club

 Students explore the field of robotics hands-on by using Lego Mindstorm EV3s to design, build, and program Lego robots.
 Students will work in teams to write programs involving motion, tilt or other sensors to make their robots achieve certain tasks.

 Students are individually invited to join this club if they meet certain requirements including academic excellence, community leadership and volunteerism.
 Opportunities for continued community service will be provided.
 Read the NJHS Chapter Bylaws